Copyright 2021 The Tari Development Community

 communicate with its Comms module's Peer Manager, and provide that information to the peer.

-The blockchain state module is responsible for providing a persistent storage solution for blockchain state data.
+The blockchain database module is responsible for providing a persistent storage solution for blockchain state data.
+This module is used by the Base Node Service, Base Node State Machine, Mempool Service and the RPC servers.
 For Tari, this is delivered using the Lightning Memory-mapped Database (LMDB).
 LMDB is highly performant, intelligent and straightforward to use.
 An LMDB is essentially treated as a hash map data structure that transparently handles memory caching, disk Input/Output (I/O) and multi-threaded access.
+This module is shared by many services and so must be thread-safe.

 gRPC access is useful for tools such as local User Interfaces (UIs) to a running Base Node; client wallets running on the same machine as the Base Node that want a more direct communication interface to the node than the P2P network provides; third-party applications such as block explorers; and, of course, miners.